abcdefg3381/smartphone_usage/README.md

 _column name translation.txt tells the meaning of the column names.

-* NPI policies.xlsx (in Chinese) summarizes the major lockdown policies in the five cities that experienced lockdowns.
+* NPI policies.xlsx (in Chinese) summarizes <strong>the major lockdown policies</strong> in the five cities that experienced lockdowns.

 ## Codes